Hamid International Airport (HIA), Qatar

 Measures include the retention and treatment of stormwater, monitoring of the sewage treatment plant and the implementation of an environmental incident response plan.

-During airport operations a solid waste treatment plant (SWTP) will reduce and process solid waste.
-A wastewater treatment plant will reuse waste water.
+During airport operations a solid waste treatment plant (SWTP) reduces and processes solid waste.
+A wastewater treatment plant treats the waste water for reuse.

-Qatar Airways will relocate its headquarters and training facilities to the maintenance complex at the new Doha airport when it opens.
-The first phase will allow the airport to serve two A380-800 superjumbos at the same time.
+Qatar Airways will relocate its headquarters and training facilities to the maintenance complex at the new Doha airport.
+The first phase allows the airport to serve two A380-800 superjumbos at the same time.

-NDIA signed an agreement with AXA Power to supply ground power units to support the onboard aircraft auxiliary power unit when aircraft are parked.
-These units will help to reduce emissions and noise levels in the airport area, stepping towards a greener environment.
+HIA signed an agreement with AXA Power to supply ground power units to support the onboard aircraft auxiliary power unit when aircraft are parked.
+These units help to reduce emissions and noise levels in the airport area, stepping towards a greener environment.

 In May 2006 Takenaka received a major construction contract from New Doha International Airport.
-The 24 month $4.34bn (¥27bn)contract covers the construction of the Emiri terminal (9,100m² with a 1,700m² parking area).
-This is a terminal for the exclusive use of the royal family and VIPs on state visits, which will feature a multilayered arch shaped curved design, resembling a yacht sail.
+The 24 month $4.34bn (¥27bn)contract covered the construction of the Emiri terminal (9,100m² with a 1,700m² parking area).
+This is a terminal for the exclusive use of the royal family and VIPs on state visits, which features a multilayered arch shaped curved design, resembling a yacht sail.

-In addition Takenaka have been asked to construct a new car park building (two floors for 1,409 cars) and a mosque (2,000m² with a radius of 47m and a height of 13m, with a minaret 37m high).
+In addition Takenaka were asked to construct a new car park building (two floors for 1,409 cars) and a mosque (2,000m² with a radius of 47m and a height of 13m, with a minaret 37m high).

 As of July 2012, 99.45% of the terminal building and 99.96% of the Emiri terminal was completed.
 Work on the airfield paving and road tunnel, utility systems, and fuel systems was nearly 99% complete.